Spring Cleanse for Pitta

 The more completely you can clear your schedule for this process, the better.
 At a minimum, eliminate any unnecessary obligations and give yourself as much unscheduled time to rest as possible.

-Daily Routine During the 7-Day Active Cleansing Phase
+Daily Routine Tips for the Active Cleansing Phase

 Freshly prepared foods are best for your cleanse, so you’ll want to cook your breakfast grains and kitchari fresh each day—at whatever time works best with your schedule.
 While it is acceptable to prepare all of your food for the day first thing in the morning, you’ll want to avoid eating leftovers from previous days throughout the cleanse.